omni-network/omni/docs/site/docs/learn/blockchains.md

 Today, Ethereum Layer 1 handles Data Availability, Execution, and Consensus.
 But over time, Ethereum will primarily become a Data Availability layer.
 Rollups will handle execution off-chain, and utilize either Ethereum's smart contract layer, or their own sovereign settlement layer, for consensus.
 This allows rollups (Layer 2s) to borrow Ethereum security while scaling throughput and decreasing cost.
 Upgrades like [EIP-4844](https://www.eip4844.com/) will even further improve Ethereum as a Data Availability layer by providing the service at lower cost.

 You can view the growth of rollup ecosystems at [L2Beat.com](https://l2beat.com/), a great resource for understanding the security trade-offs, current state of development, and adoption levels for rollups.

+## Omni

+The modular stack is relevant to Omni in several ways.

+Omni is a solution to the vast proliferation of rollups that has resulted in user and liquidity fragmentation.
+It offers a platform for developers to *aggregate* their users and liquidity across rollups, rather than *fragment* it.

+In addition so solving problems introduced by the modular stack, Omni's architecture is inspired by the it.
+In particular, the Omni chain is defined by a Consensus Layer and an Execution Layer, that communicate through the Engine API – the same one as Ethereum Layer 1.
+Read more about this in our [architecture docs](../protocol/introduction.md).